 Frick Building, Office skyscraper in Downtown Pittsburgh, United States

-This building was constructed in 1902 by prominent architect Daniel Burnham for industrialist Henry Clay Frick.
-A street regrading project in 1912 raised the ground level and created a new main entrance.
+The building was completed in 1902, designed by architect Daniel Burnham on behalf of industrialist Henry Clay Frick.
+A street regrading project in 1912 raised the ground level around the structure, which required a new main entrance to be created.

 The community of curious travelers